Cyber News

 Overview of the CNIL, its history, its missions, and its impact.

-The NIS 2 (Network and Information Security 2) directive has been the talk of the town since its publication in the EU Official Journal on December 27, 2022.
+The NIS 2 (Network and Information Security 2) directive has been the subject of much discussion since its publication in the EU Official Journal on December 27, 2022.
 And with good reason: it represents a major milestone in the evolution of European cybersecurity regulations, replacing its 2016 predecessor, NIS.

 The Payment Card Industry Data Security Standard (also known as PCI-DSS for short) is a set of security standards designed to ensure that all companies accepting, processing, storing, or transmitting credit card information maintain a secure environment.